-We are here to discuss the proposal of the Leader regarding the business of the day.
+We are here to discuss the proposals of the Leader for the business of the day.

-I understand that under the Building Control Act 2007 the Minister for Housing, Planning and Local Government has the right to put a person on the register of the Royal Institute of the Architects of Ireland.
-I will provide the Leader with the information I have regarding this case.
+I understand that under the Building Control Act 2007, the Minister for Housing, Planning and Local Government has the right to put a person on the register of the Royal Institute of the Architects of Ireland.
+I will provide the Leader with the information I have on this case.
 I ask him to raise with the Minister the possibility of placing the man on the register.

-I wish to acknowledge and congratulate the teachers and students in secondary schools throughout counties Cavan and Monaghan who recently completed the Irish Heart Foundation CPR 4 Schools programme.
-All the secondary schools in County Cavan have completed the programme, with 27 teachers across the county now qualified to teach CPR.
-The schools in County Monaghan are not far behind, with 83 secondary schools currently engaged on the programme.
+I acknowledge and congratulate the teachers and students in secondary schools throughout counties Cavan and Monaghan who recently completed the Irish Heart Foundation CPR 4 Schools programme.
+All secondary schools in County Cavan have completed the programme, with 27 teachers across the county now qualified to teach CPR.
+The schools in County Monaghan are not far behind, with 83 secondary schools currently engaged in the programme.
 The Irish Heart Foundation, which I congratulate on its initiative, hopes to roll out the CPR 4 Schools programme to all secondary schools in the country.
 It is a very ambitious plan to save lives.
-Schools in counties Monaghan and Cavan are leading the way and I compliment them for that.
+Schools in counties Monaghan and Cavan are leading the way, on which I compliment them.

-It should be noted that there are 5,000 cardiac arrests each year in this country.
+It should be noted that there are 5,000 cardiac arrests each year.
 A person qualified in CPR being close by when a person suffers a heart attack could be the difference between life and death.
-In any given year, there are approximately 365,000 students in our secondary schools and there is the potential for all of those students to become competent in CPR, which could save lives.
+In any given year, there are approximately 365,000 students in secondary schools and there is the potential for all of those students to become competent in CPR, which could save lives.

 The Leas-Chathaoirleach may wish to inquire of Senator Gallagher, as he did of me, what relevance the issue raised has to the Order of Business.